osrf-migration/vrx-wiki/tutorials/buildRunLocalImage.md

 ## Run the vrx image ##

-* Option 1: To use the default Docker runtime (no Nvidia):
+* Option 1: For the Nvidia enabled version, use the `-n` flag:

+        $ ./run.bash -n vrx

+* Option 2: Otherwise, if you are running without an Nvidia GPU, use:

         $ ./run.bash vrx

-* Option 2: For the nvidia runtime, use the -n flag:

-        $ ./run.bash -n vrx

 * If all has gone well, the command will drop you into a bash prompt running as the user "developer" inside the container.